WeTheInternet/xapi/gwt/gwt-reflect/README.md

     c.getMethod("", ...); // All reflection methods on a class reference will work without resolving to a constant value.

 This method is intended moreso for integrating libraries that use reflection,
 where you want to selectively enable all reflection data in code you do not control.
+It will create runtime objects to lookup reflection objects from JSNI dictionaries to achieve full reflection support.

+Beware that this option can increase code size if used on a big classes, or many classes.

 There is work being done to filter the amount of code the class enhancing process adds to your compile;
 in an effort to keep code size down, there is also an option to load Fields, Constructors and Methods without metadata,